metacpan/metacpan-cpan-extracted/distros/D/Data-WeakMap/README.md

 # NAME

-Data::WeakMap - WeakMap that doesn't leak memory, and which you can operate on like a hash
+Data::WeakMap - WeakMap that behaves like a hash, and doesn't leak memory

 # SYNOPSIS